AlexandreBrillon/NewsSpectrum.github.io/README.md

-Demo Link - Only Works with the keyword trump. https://jsonvorhees.compare
+Demo Link - Only Works with the Keyword Trump. https://jsonvorhees.compare

 Develepor Post Link